The inexact power augmented Lagrangian method for constrained nonconvex optimization: The inexact power augmented Lagrangian method

-\end{assumption} \begin{remark} \cref{assump:regularity} might seem restrictive upon first inspection, but it is in many cases necessary in order to produce practical algorithms.
-A broad class of practical problems exhibit such a regularity condition, as shown in \cite{sahin_inexact_2019}, including clustering, basis pursuit and others.
-Moreover, in \cite{li_rate-improved_2021} it is demonstrated that affine equality constrained problems with an additional polyhedral constraint set or a ball constraint set also satisfy this assumption. \end{remark}
+Various problems satisfy \cref{assump:regularity}, as shown by \cite{sahin_inexact_2019} for \(g = \delta_{\cX}\), including clustering, basis pursuit and others.
+Moreover, \cite{li_rate-improved_2021} demonstrate that affine equality constrained problems with an additional polyhedral constraint set or a ball constraint set also satisfy this condition.
+Some interesting constraint functions \( A \) do not satisfy this condition globally.
+For example, \cite[Example 5]{bolte_nonconvex_2018} show that for \(g \equiv 0\) and for spherical constraints \(A\), \eqref{eq:nonlinear_pl} only holds if \(\cS\) is bounded away from the origin.

-Our first result, \cref{th:convergence-outer}, describes the number of power ALM iterations needed in order to obtain stationary points of the problem.